kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 #### Simple operator precedence parsing

 Let's start by writing a function to only parse multiplication and division operations.
 Since both multiplication and division have the same precedence, we just have to parse it from left to right.
-Also, we have to consider that a number by itself is a valid expression(like "123").
-Meaning that we need to be able to handle that case as well.
 We will return if we ever see an operator that is not the correct precedence level.

+Also, we have to consider that a number by itself is a valid expression(like "123"), we need to be able to handle that case as well.
 ```C
 // Parse multiplication, division or just an atom value.
 parse_multiply (reader) {